DucTrung1802/Zigbee-Document/sample_request().md

 ### Reference
 - **Name**: `SYS_PING`
 - **Type**: `SREQ`
-- **Description**: This command issues PING requests to verify if a device is active and check the capability of the device
+- **Description**: This command issues PING requests to verify if a device is active and check the capability of the device.
 - **Document**: [Z-Stack Monitor and Test API_2020](https://drive.google.com/file/d/1y9t4c9erLgI0HNlFCsCABP23IFJd_A_n/view?usp=sharing)
 - **Page**: 80/223